Contrabass clarinet: Manufacturers

+Development

+Since 2012, a research team led by Ernesto Molinari (professor at the Bern University of the Arts), Jochen Seggelke (clarinet maker) and Daniel Debrunner (mechatronics engineer) has been developing various prototypes of a new double bass clarinet called CLEX' (Contrabass Clarinet Extended) as a mechatronic solution.
+The motorised keys are remotely controlled by the musician's fingers via keys equipped with electronic sensors.
+This type of instrument opens up new musical perspectives for instrumentalists and composers.
+The positioning of the holes on the clarinet body is completely free of traditional mechanical constraints.

+In June 2016, Molinari presented the first of three working prototypes at two concert events.

+In a video posted in December 2021, Jared De Leon cited the CLEX project as an inspiration for a new theoretical prototype octocontrabass clarinet that would utilize mechatronic keywork.

 Performers

 Probably the best-known musician who has made significant use of the contrabass clarinet as a solo instrument is Anthony Braxton.
-Other performers (most of whom use the instrument in the genres of jazz and free improvised music) include James Carter, Brian Landrus, Douglas Ewart, Vinny Golia, Mwata Bowden, Ernst Ulrich Deuker, Paolo Ravaglia, Hamiet Bluiett, Edward "Kidd" Jordan, and Jason Alder.
+Other performers (most of whom use the instrument in the genres of jazz and free improvised music) include James Carter, Brian Landrus, Douglas Ewart, Vinny Golia, Mwata Bowden, Ernst Ulrich Deuker, Paolo Ravaglia, Hamiet Bluiett, Edward "Kidd" Jordan, Harry Sparnaay (NL), Armand Angster (F) and Jason Alder.
 Leroi Moore of the Dave Matthews Band played a contrabass clarinet on the song "So Right" from the 2001 album Everyday and John Linnell of They Might Be Giants utilizes the contra-alto clarinet on their 2013 album Nanobots, as well as subsequent releases by the band.
-Colin Stetson makes use of the instrument on his 2015 collaboration album Never Were the Way She Was with violinist Sarah Neufeld.
+Colin Stetson makes use of the instrument on his 2015 collaboration album Never Were the Way She Was with violinist Sarah Neufeld and Jochen Seggelke.
+In 2020, Sarah Watts, a bass clarinet specialist who also plays an active role in commissioning and performing new works for the contrabass clarinet, released a solo album featuring works for contrabass clarinet and piano entitled Into the Depths.

-Performers in composed classical music:
+Use in contemporary classical music

-Harry Sparnaay (NL), Ernesto Molinari (CH), Armand Angster (F), Theo Nabicht (D),

-Fie Schouten (NL), Sarah Watts (UK), Jason Alder (UK), Heinz-Peter Linshalm (AT),

-Marco Antonio Mazzini (PE), Andrea Nagy (HU/D).
+The contrabass clarinet has a relatively modest yet increasing presence in modern compositions.
+It is most commonly used in works for wind band, clarinet choir, and solo contrabass clarinet, though there exist pieces for orchestra and other ensembles that call for the contrabass clarinet, and the contrabass clarinet is heavily featured in many film scores.

+Some notable composers who have written for the contrabass or contra-alto clarinet include Alfred Reed, Vincent Persichetti, John Adams, Philip Glass, David Maslanka, John Mackey, Daniel Dorff, Franco Donatoni, and David Bennett Thomas.

+A catalog of compositions featuring the contrabass clarinet was compiled in 2017 by performer Sarah Watts and may be downloaded without a fee from her website.